Limiana/LabelWare/README.md

 # LabelWare
-LabelWare is a command-line software that allows you to copy labels from one repository to many others.
+LabelWare is a command-line software that allows you to copy labels from one repository to others easily and without need to manually modify JSON files or inputting all the repository names into a huge file.

 ## How to use
 1. Download and run LabelWare.